deckhouse/virtualization/images/vm-route-forge/README.md

 Use --dry-run flag to enable non destructive mode.
 The controller will not actually delete or replace rules and routes, only log these actions.

-#### Metrics and healthz addresses
+#### Healthz addresses

 Controller can't predict used ports when starting in host network mode.
-So, be default, metrics and healthz are started on random free ports.
+So, be default, healthz are started on random free ports.
 Use flags to specify these addresses:

-`--metrics-bind-address` - set port for /metrics endpoint, e.g. `--metrics-bind-address=:9250`
 `--health-probe-bind-address` - set port for /healthz endpoint, e.g. `--health-probe-bind-address=:9321`